Agent Ecosystem Testing

 Reproducibility Verification ✗ 2–3× variance on small files across sessions ✓ MD5 checksums confirm byte-identical output for regression testing

-Ground Truth Baselines ✗ Self-report only ✓ What Cursor actually fetched vs what the model claims
+Ground Truth Baselines ✗ Self-report only ✓ Agent claims vs actually fetched

-Model Perception Gaps ✓ Reveals when models misreport completeness or characterize filtered excerpts as complete ✗ Verifier confirms file integrity but not model’s interpretation
+Model Perception Gaps ✓ Reveals when agents misreport completeness or characterize filtered excerpts as complete ✗ Verifier confirms file integrity

 the user sees